Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 51 - Multimodel.
 It just converts the image into a mathematical language of text.
 Weak point :
   It can miss some details from the image as it is compressing the image.

+*Day 52 - Beam Search.
+It generates 3 to 5 sentences and explore them at the same time, by this the final sentence always make grammatical sense from beginning to end.
+Weak point :
+  It generates multiple sentences at the same time, making it very power hungry.